Moana’s Journey of Water Attraction Info & Construction

 You can see steel support structures, concrete walls, and wire mesh forming the shape of rockwork.

-On the other side of that is a walkway, with a large steel tower still exposed.
-This could be for the signature rockwork in Moana’s Journey of Water–the mountain-like feature with cascading waterfalls.
+On the other side of that is a moderately-sized mountain.
+This is likely the signature rockwork in Moana’s Journey of Water–the mountain-like feature with cascading waterfalls.

 For those unfamiliar with Zsolt Hormay, he’s the Imagineer behind rockwork on Star Wars: Galaxy’s Edge, Pandora – World of Avatar, Tree of Life, Cadillac Mountain Range in Cars Land, and Mysterious Island at Tokyo DisneySea.
 You don’t hear Zsolt Hormay’s name as much as the celebrity Imagineers, but he’s arguably more deserving of that status than anyone.

 Here’s a final look from the monorail at the edge of the Moana’s Journey of Water construction site and Spaceship Earth.
 The entire area behind the geodesic sphere has been the Giant Epcot Dirt Pit™️ for the better part of the last three years.